-In summary, in-person services are allowed in Phase 4 and in the Bridge Phase, as described below:
+In summary, in-person services are allowed in Phase 4, Bridge Phase, and Phase 5, as described below:

 - Health and safety precautions must be maintained during all in-person services (see pages 4-7).

-Precautions should be based on the level of risk of the unvaccinated individual(s) participating in the visit or services. - In-person contacts or visits may take place outdoors or indoors, while masked and distanced, regardless of the vaccination status of the family or worker.
-It is good practice to keep visits shorter rather than longer (less than 90 minutes when any members are unvaccinated), and to minimize the number of people present during the visit, to minimize transmission risk. - Limit in-person caseloads to 20 families.
+Precautions should be based on the level of risk of the most at-risk individual(s) participating in services. - In-person contacts or visits may take place outdoors or indoors, while masked and distanced, regardless of the vaccination status of the family or worker. - The following mitigation efforts are good practices to minimize transmission risk during all contacts: - keep visits under 90 minutes, especially when indoors; - conduct contacts and visits outdoors rather than indoors, when possible; - improve air circulation or ventilation during contacts conducted indoors; - minimize the number of people present during the visit. - Because home visiting and doula families include pregnant women (at increased risk) and/or young children (unable to receive a vaccine), it is recommended that these in-person services be conducted by fully vaccinated workers when possible, especially in communities where new cases and test positivity remain relatively high.
+See county-level data on the CDC or IDPH websites and stay in touch with your local or county health department. - Limit in-person caseloads to 20 families.
 In-person visits are limited to no more than 20 families per worker.
 (Workers carrying a caseload of more than 20 would meet with the other families virtually.)
 Consider visiting any families with at-risk individuals first in the day, to reduce the chances of contamination from other households. - In-person groups are allowed outdoors or indoors, while masked and distanced.
 Follow the Restore Illinois limits for similar group activities in the current Phase.
 For example, see the group limits for Phase 4 and the Bridge Phase. - Family choices should be respected.
 Some families may choose not to meet in person.
 This may be due to the presence of household members with at-risk health conditions or for other reasons.
 The option of virtual services should continue to be available to families throughout all phases of the pandemic, in alignment with guidance from the home visiting models. - Doula-attended births.
 Doulas are advised to follow all of the above guidance, including the health and safety precautions.
 The general information in this guidance may be supplemented by hospital-specific guidelines.
 In all phases and mitigation tiers, consult with your local birthing hospital about doula attended births, including PPE requirements.
 Individual hospitals may have additional guidelines to be followed.
 If the local hospital allows in-person doula-attended births, then these in-person services may take place.